 The impact of COVID-19 is being felt around the world, radically changing the way we live and work.
-Although this situation is evolving rapidly and changing day to day, location data provides useful insight into human movement patterns to further illustrate the impact of COVID-19 on our daily activities.
+Although this situation is evolving rapidly and changing day to day, location data provides useful insight into human movement and foot traffic patterns to further illustrate the impact of COVID-19 on our daily activities.

 Using aggregated location data for the period between January 1 and March 7, 2020, Gravy Analytics examined foot traffic patterns across the country as well as the Seattle metro area (the epicenter of the COVID-19 outbreak in the U.S.), to determine what impact the virus has had on both consumers and businesses to-date.

 RESTAURANTS & TRAVEL